 Plot the simulation result.

-In the first 3 seconds, to reach the driver-set velocity, the host car accelerates at full throttle.
+In the first 3 seconds, to reach the driver-set velocity, the ego car accelerates at full throttle.

 From 3 to 13 seconds, the lead car accelerates slowly.
-As a result, to maintain a safe distance to the lead car, the host car accelerates with a much slower rate.
+As a result, to maintain a safe distance to the lead car, the ego car accelerates with a slower rate.

 From 25 to 45 seconds, the lead car slows down and then accelerates again.
-The host car maintains a safe distance from the lead car, as shown in the Distance and Spacing error plots, by adjusting its speed.
+The ego car maintains a safe distance from the lead car by adjusting its speed, as shown in the Distance plots.

 From 45 to 56 seconds, the spacing error is above 0.
-Therefore, the host car achieves the driver-set velocity again.
+Therefore, the ego car achieves the driver-set velocity again.

-In this example, an adaptive cruise control system is designed using model predictive control.
-The design guarantees that the actual distance between the two vehicles is greater than a safe distance.
-If the actual distance is sufficiently large, then the design guarantees that the vehicle follows the driver-set velocity.
-This example demonstrates that the control objectives and constraints required by the ACC system can be achieved using MPC.
+Throughout the simulation, the controller ensures that the actual distance between the two vehicles is greater than the set safe distance.
+When the actual distance is sufficiently large, then the controller ensures that the ego vehicle follows the driver-set velocity.

 Remove example file folder from MATLAB path, and close Simulink model.